 Program Outcomes and Components

 Work is the major component of our program and we use a job as a modality for changing behaviors.
 We help youths make positive contributions to their community.
 Our Career Resource Specialists (CRS) support youth both on and off the job.
 We focus on an individualized, strength-based, client-centered approach to service delivery.
 The CRS meets with youth in both one-on-one and group settings in the community.
 Each youth helps develop their own Youth Development Plan with the use of the Youth Service Menu below.
 When the youth achieves their Development Plan they “graduate” from the program.
-Many youth have not been taught how to set goals and how to achieve them, which is the benefit of our outcome-based approach to services.
+Many youth have not been taught how to set goals and how to achieve them.
+A benefit of our outcome-based approach to services is to teach goal setting and how to achieve goals once they have been determined.

 Personal Skill Development (All Ages)